-Bozeman, MT, April 4, 2016– The Gallatin Mental Health Center (GMHC) in cooperation with the Montana State University Office of the Dean of Students are proud to present a film screening and educational opportunity for the community of Bozeman.
-The event will be held on Wednesday, May 4th, 2016 at the Procrastinator Theatre on the Montana State University campus.
+The Gallatin Mental Health Center in cooperation with the Montana State University have presented a film screening for the community of Bozeman.
+The event was held on May 4th, 2016 at the Montana State University campus.
 The film was produced by Rising Awareness Productions for educational purposes.

 The event included speakers from Nadine Grayl, Community Health Partners, and Counseling and Psychological Services.
 There was also a presentation about the services provided by the Bozeman Hope House and their partners.
 The participants were presented a documentary film “Bridges to Hope: Hope House and the Community”.
 The film contained interviews from the community personnel and the partners of Bozeman Hope House.

 The staff and clients of the Gallatin Mental Health Center and the Hope House could enter this event for free, while the general public had to pay $10.
 However, these two communities never refused services to anyone, even if the person was not able to pay a suggested donation.
 All of the gathered funds from this event will be transferred to patients who need help.

 According to statistics, suicide rates in Montana had been very high for the last years.
 The organizers of this event believe that early intervention can reduce the rate of tragic events.
 Even if you or our close people have ever experienced mental illness, they could still visit this event and benefit from knowing the health care available to them.